halkeye/hubot-phrases/README.md

 1. Install the module: `npm install --save hubot-phrases`
 2. Add it `hubot-phrases` to your external-scripts.json file in your hubot directory

+## Usage

+//   hubot literal <phrase> - Outputs information about a phrase.
+Right now only the url
+//   hubot do something - see something random
+//   hubot something random - see somethin random
+//   do something - see something random
+//   something random - Outputs a random phrase
+//   hubot forget <phrase>#<num> - Deletes the <num>th response of <phrase>
+//   hubot forget that - Deletes the last used response
+//   hubot what was that - Outputs what the last phrase was
+//   <phrase> - Outputs a random reply that matches <phrase>

 ## Configuration

 None